OK what is DMR Radio.

 Building your first code plug is a little daunting but their videos and support sites get you thru it, plus you can get with a buddy and share.

 We currently have 4 Repeaters operational in Alaska, South Anchorage, Homer, Fairbanks and Wasilla.
-We set things into groups called Talkgroups and have one for Alaska, but there are several that include the lower 48 and the world.
+We organize or various groups of contacts into groups called Talkgroups and have one for Alaska, but there are several that include the lower 48 and the world.

 These radios can be used on RF or thru internet/WiFi and cell phone hotspot connections.
 We are experimenting in the Valley using them simplex and repeater coverage areas to see how they compare to standard Analog simplex and repeaters.